kajtd/Blog-Portfolio/content/articles/semantic-html-seo.md

 The code below is easier to read, right?

 Semantic HTML is not primarily intended to improve code readability, but it can have a positive impact on it.
-So, it is definitely important to use appropriate elements when necessary.Related: Check out my article on improving SEO for Ghost CMS.
+So, it is definitely important to use appropriate elements when necessary.

 ## Semantic HTML Cheat Sheet